-This month, Apartment Therapy teamed up with a bunch of talented knitters — like KOEL Magazine and Flax & Twine — to give you a rich mix of informative posts about this useful and meditative craft, including resources and original patterns.
+Apartment Therapy teamed up with a bunch of talented knitters — like KOEL Magazine and Flax & Twine — to give you a rich mix of informative posts about this useful and meditative craft, including resources and original patterns.
 If you've never picked up knitting needles before, this is a great time to start.
 See the entire knitting series right here.

 Arm Knitting 101:

 If you already know how to knit using needles, then picking up the art of arm knitting will be a cinch.
 It's very nearly the same process, except that your arms stand in for the needles and every step is super-sized!
 If you're brand new to knitting, a quick arm-knit project will help build your crafting confidence.
 For starters, watch the video below and follow along as Kaitlin Flannery, the Social Media Manager for Kitchn, shows how to cast on and arm knit a blanket.
 Then, continue reading for answers to those burning FAQs.

 1. Can I stop in the middle of an arm knitting project?